 Another natural resource related business is Ash Grove Cement located near Montana City.
 Ash Grove, with an 83 person workforce, uses limestone, which is mined locally at a quarry, to produce bulk cement.

-Finally, Jefferson County has a burgeoning youth and social services industry centered around several operations in Boulder.
-These include the Montana Developmental Center, ( 150+ workforce), a state institution serving people with developmental disabilities.
-Alternative Youth Adventures (AYA) is also located in Boulder and provides a range of services for troubled youth.
+Finally, Jefferson County has a burgeoning youth and social services industry.
+Alternative Youth Adventures (AYA) is located in Boulder and provides a range of services for troubled youth.
 AYA employs about 30 people.
 Riverside Corrections, a state-run detention center for juvenile females, employs about 30 people.
 The new Women's Elkhorn Meth Treatment Center employs 30 people and completes the Human Services industry.
 Liberty Place Incorporated has two facilities in Whitehall and employs 20 people providing care and services for individuals with traumatic brain injury.